no-hao/strassen-algorithm/README.md

 ### data

-This folder contains two example CSV files with matrices to be used as input data for the program.
+This folder contains two example CSV files with matrices as well as<br>the `create_csv` generated matrix data to be used as input data for the program.

 ### src